JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

   - Implementation has to comply with:

       - Evaluable
         - small enough to be subject to analysis
       - Always invoked
         - no alternative access control method
       - Tamper-proof
         - Mechanism cannot be altered

   - Erweitertes Konzept:
     - Authorization DB
       - Authorization Informationen
     - Monitor Interface
       - Set of controlled operations
     - Audit trails
       - Traceability of access decisions

-- **Security Kernels**
+- **Implementation - Security Kernels**

   - single most often used technique for building highly secure OS
   - But does not mean that it is always in all security systems or that most people agree that the security kernel is the right way to go